Rei Yamada is a psychotherapist bilingual in English and Japanese. She is a Licensed Marriage Therapist in California, USA.

 She enjoys working with clients of all ages with diverse and multicultural backgrounds.
 Her clinical interests include depression, anxiety, trauma, life transitions, grief and loss, children’s mental health, identity issues, and immigrant/acculturation issues.

 Her training includes humanistic and mindful approaches, psychodynamic therapy, existential therapy, expressive art therapy, family therapy, play therapy, Yoga, and essential oils.
-She utilizes various therapeutic modalities to fit client's goals and individual needs.
-She is also a certified yoga teacher and utilizes mindfulness to help her clients deepen their body and mind connection.
-Ms. Yamada is also passionate about increasing awareness in social justice, identity issues, assimilation/acculturation adjustment, HSP/empath as well as postpartum wellness.'
+She utilizes various therapeutic modalities to fit the client’s goals and individual needs.
+She is also a certified yoga teacher and utilizes mindfulness to help her clients deepen their body and mind connections.

 o Psychodynamic Therapy: a type of talk therapy similar to psychoanalytic therapy during which a client is invited to speak about whatever they feel they would like to.
 Psychodynamic therapy places a focus on how the individual interacts with their external environment.